 The porewater concentration input defines the source term in the cap model and corresponds to the contaminant concentrations present in the porewater immediately beneath the cap.
-Porewater was not sampled in RAA 27 (SMA 5) and RAA 14/15/16 (SMA 12B); therefore, PCB concentrations in sediment porewater were calculated from sediment using the equilibrium partitioning coefficients discussed in Section 3.1.
+Porewater was not sampled in RAA 27 (SMA 5) and RAA 14/15/16 (SMA 12B); therefore, PCB concentrations in sediment porewater were calculated from measured sediment concentrations using the equilibrium partitioning coefficients discussed in Section 3.1.
+Although the lack of measured porewater data presents an uncertainty in the model, the availability of site-specific partition coefficients, as discussed in Section 3.1, reduces that uncertainty.

-Vertical core interval sediment concentrations collected from RAA 27 (SMA 5), as well as the soil samples collected from 5 feet or more below the ground surface along the shoreline riverbank (adjacent to Container Properties), were used for the evaluation of the cap in this area.
-Conservatively, simulations were conducted using the maximum calculated porewater concentrations, which were from sample FRP-082911-002 from Location SL-01 at a depth from 5 to 7 feet below ground surface.
+Vertical core interval sediment concentrations collected from RAA 27 (SMA 5), as well as the soil samples collected from 5 feet or more below the ground surface along the shoreline riverbank (adjacent to Container Properties) (AMEC 2012), were used for the evaluation of the cap in this area.
+Conservatively, simulations were conducted using the maximum calculated porewater concentrations, which were from soil sample FRP-082911-002 from Location SL-01 at a depth from 5 to 7 feet below ground surface.